Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 1) Creation of an empty db?

 2) Will be created by an installation process?
-(Please indicate if this will require temporary sysadmin during installation?)
+(Please indicate if this will require a temporary sysadmin during installation?)

 3) Is a migration of an existing database (in this case please contact dba for the migration form).